 RR: Give me your thoughts on the season Mike Smith's Atlanta Falcons are having.
 Do you think they will be part of the national postseason discussion?

 IK: The Falcons have a good, young team that should contend for a long time.
 The front office is solid with Thomas Dimitroff, and Smith is one of the league's better coaches.
 Still, I'm not sure Atlanta has a championship defense at this point.
-The Falcons may be one more defensive playmaker away, and Vic Beasley Jr. has to remain healthy.
+The Falcons may be one more defensive playmaker away, and John Abraham has to remain healthy.
 Opposing clubs are completing 69 percent of their pass attempts, but the Falcons do a nice job with takeaways.
 I'd be surprised if the Falcons aren't playing past Jan.
 2.

 RR: What are your general thoughts about the 2010 season when there seemingly is no dominant team in either conference this season?